-Two-stage evaporative cooling, on the other hand, produces efficiencies up to 114% of the wet bulb, resulting in temperatures up 7 °C lower, and due to the lower temperature, it contains 60% less humidity then direct evaporative cooling processes.
+Two-stage evaporative cooling, on the other hand, produces efficiencies up to 114% of the wet bulb, resulting in temperatures up to 7 °C lower, and due to the lower temperature, it contains up to 70% less humidity than direct evaporative cooling processes.

 The graphic shows an example of a one-stage evaporative cooling process vs a two-stage evaporative cooling process with outdoor air at 35 °C and 30% relative humidity.
 We can see that a one-stage evaporative cooling process produces indoor air with a higher humidity content than a two-stage evaporative cooling process (~80% vs ~69%).
 Furthermore, the wet-bulb efficiency of a one-stage evaporative cooling process is lower than a two-stage evaporative cooling process (85% vs 114%).
 Finally, the required airflow to achieve the same indoor temperature of 25 °C at the same heat load (11 kW) is more than 3 times higher in case of a one-stage evaporative cooling process (20 960 m3 /h vs 6000 m3 /h).
 This implies that the moisture production of a one-stage evaporative cooling process is more than 5 times higher (118 L/h vs 22 L/h).